MEET THE TEAM

 CNQR is a global team of dynamic peer leaders, social disrupters and change makers.
 We work across global sectors in innovative, diverse and positively disruptive ways to change the current landscape of mental/brain health, wellness, and suicide prevention.
 We work collaboratively with our collective - delivering programs to corporates, school systems, communities and law enforcement/military.

-Margaret is the co-Founder of CNQR and the Kevin & Margaret Hines Foundation.
 She comes to the Behavioral Health & Wellness space with over ten years of experience in Private Equity and Venture Capital.
 She has a proven track record of building strong partnerships and understands the value of collaboration.
-She is passionate about working with social entrepreneurs within the wellness and brain health industry.
-She founded CNQR as a platform to create a high impact in social change and wellness.
-She founded the Kevin & Margaret Hines Foundation to champion lived expertise in the mental health and suicide prevention sectors by revolutionizing & fostering collaboration through social entrepreneurship.
+She is passionate about working with social entrepreneurs within the wellness and brain health space.
 Margaret graduated from University California, Berkeley with a B.S. in Economics.
+She sits on the Advisory Board of the Crisis Text Line and serves on the US Department of Defense Suicide Prevention Office's Lived Experience Committee.

-Lacy (Kendrick Burk) Dicharry currently serves as the CEO of the Kevin and Margaret Hines Foundation and as an independent consultant.
+Lacy Dicharry currently serves as the CEO of the Kevin and Margaret Hines Foundation.
 Prior to this role, Lacy served as a Partner and Change Specialist with Change Matrix, LLC a change management consulting firm, and served as the Executive Director of Youth MOVE (Motivating Others through Voices of Experience) National, a youth-led, non-profit organization that advocates for and supports youth voice.

 Lacy is an internationally known expert in youth engagement, and has lead the nation in several innovative youth-led programs and helped set standards for youth engagement practice.
-She was a 2014 VOICE Award winner for her advocacy efforts to promote youth engagement.
-Lacy had to work to overcome many challenges, including abuse, multiple mental health diagnoses, suicidal ideation, and trauma responses before finding her way to mental health recovery.
-Lacy also serves on the Board for the International Foster Care Organization (Secretary), and Foster Care Alumni of America (Treasurer).
+Over the past 15 years, her work has impacted more than 250,000+ individuals in more than 40+ countries around the world.
+She was a 2014 VOICE Award winner for her advocacy efforts to promote youth engagement and National Association of Professional Women VIP Woman of the Year in 2016.
+Lacy had to work to overcome many challenges, including abuse, multiple mental health diagnoses, suicidal ideation, alcohol, and trauma responses before finding her way to recovery.
+Lacy also serves as the Vice-President for the International Foster Care Organization, and on the boards of Foster Care Alumni of America (Vice-President), and Mental Health America.
 She continues to advocate for positive changes for youth through sharing her story and consultation for local, state, national and international initiatives and organizations.
 Through coaching and mentoring other young people, she inspires them to do the same.

 CNQR Lived expertise consultant